relab/thesis-proposals/2024/zk-exchange.md

-# Using Zero-Knowledge for fair Stock and Crypto Trading
+# Using Zero-Knowledge for Fair Stock and Crypto Trading

 ## Administrative